 I would be lying if I said I was excited to see this temple.

-I found a free shuttle within the park that told me they were going to a nearby temple called Ratu Boko.
+I found a free shuttle inside the park that transported visitors to a nearby temple called Ratu Boko.

 With lots of spare time and boredom sinking in, I decided to check it out since it was free.
 Being less popular, I thought that the entrance fee would be affordable, but when I got there, I found out that it was way more than I could afford.

 Not a problem, I’ll take the shuttle back.
 As I approached the van, the driver insisted that I pay the entrance fee.
 He said that since the shuttle was free, I had to go inside the temple.
 I didn’t see that coming.
 What a scam!

 The driver accompanied me to the ticket booth and insisted on waiting until I paid it.
 I surrendered my money.
 It was daylight robbery!

 I made a mental note to never accept anything free next time.